Get creative with all manner of gooseberry dishes from chutneys to drinks.

 Try our...
 Gooseberry flapjack crumble

-Gooseberry pie is an easy way to sign off Sunday lunch but try getting creative with puff pastry too.
+Gooseberry pie is an easy way to sign off Sunday lunch, but try getting creative with puff pastry too.
 Layer up baked pastry sheets with gooseberry compote and custard for a speedy pudding that'll wow the crowds.
 Our mini goose-bump Bakewell pies are also deliciously crumbly, sweet and simple to make, or try our gooseberry & custard pies for a taste of summer combined with delicate, smooth vanilla custard – an instant win.

 Savoury sauces and salads

-Gooseberries are not just great for dessert; they work equally well as part of a savoury main meal too.
+Gooseberries aren't just great for desserts – they work equally well as part of a savoury main meal.
 Pair with mackerel for a Yorkshire classic, or partner with other oily fish, like salmon, alongside seasonal greens.
-Or, try gooseberries combined with Asian flavours like soy, chilli and fish sauce to achieve a hot and sour taste.
+Or try gooseberries combined with Asian flavours like soy, chilli and fish sauce to achieve a hot and sour taste.
 Try combining grilled mackerel with our easy gooseberry ketchup for your next dinner party.

 As they have a tantalisingly short season, there are few better ways to use a large crop of gooseberries than in a preserve.
-Set aside an afternoon in the kitchen, and get creative with additional ingredients - we like vanilla).
+Set aside an afternoon in the kitchen, and get creative with additional ingredients (we like vanilla).
 Don't miss our gooseberry & camomile jam – the sharpness of the fruit is perfectly balanced by the calming floral undertones.

 Try our...
 Gooseberry & vanilla jam

-Gooseberry cordial is a lovely daytime drink but give it an evening outing by switching the cordial for alcoholic fizz.
-Try adding the compote to Prosecco with ginger, straining then adding sugar to taste.
+Gooseberry cordial is a lovely daytime drink, and you can give it an evening outing by switching the cordial for alcoholic fizz.
+Try adding the compote to prosecco with ginger, straining the liquid then adding sugar to taste.
 Fancy making your own spirits at home?
 Try our elderflower & gooseberry vodka for a fruity and fragrant infusion.
 It's delicious served with lemonade or tonic water.

 Try our...
 Gooseberry & elderflower fizz

 Finally, add it to the cheeseboard.
-Gooseberry compote tastes delicious with Brie and Camembert and will give goat's cheese an even feistier kick.
+Gooseberry compote tastes delicious with Brie and Camembert, and will give goat's cheese an even more feisty kick.

 Still not inspired?
 Visit our gooseberry recipe collection for more ideas...